How to Concatenate in Google Sheets (Combine Cell Data)

 Here are the steps to building the above formula:

-1. The logical_expression to test is whether the value in A1 is greater than 5 expressed as A1>5
+1. The logical_expression is used to test whether the value in A1 is greater than 5 expressed as A1>5

 3. The value_if_false is set to a CONCATENATE function to join cells B1, a command and space, and C1 through the expression CONCATENATE(B1,”, “,C1)